drush-ops/drush/README.txt

 COMMANDS
 --------
-Drush ships with a number of commands (see above), but you can easily write your own.
+Drush ships with a number of commands, but you can easily write your own.
 In fact, writing a drush command is no harder that writing simple Drupal extensions, since drush command files closely follows the structure of ordinary Drupal modules.